MV Le Joola: Voyage and incident

-At about 1:30 pm on 26 September 2002, Le Joola set sail from Ziguinchor in the Casamance region on one of its frequent trips between southern Senegal and Dakar.
-Although the ship was designed to carry a maximum of 580 passengers and crew, an estimated 1,863 passengers are believed to have been on board, including 185 people who boarded the ship from Carabane, an island where there was no formal port of entry or exit for passengers.
-The exact number of passengers remains unknown (some Senegalese organizations put the number at over 2,000), but there were 1,034 travelers with tickets.
+At about 1:30 pm on 26 September 2002, Le Joola started from Ziguinchor in the Casamance region on one of its frequent voyages between southern Senegal and Dakar.
+More than 1,928 people officially crowded onto the ferry, which had a capacity of 536 passengers.
+185 people boarded the ship from Carabane, an island where there was no formal port of entry or exit for passengers.
+The exact number of passengers remains unknown (some Senegalese organizations put the number at more than 2,000), but there were 1,034 travelers with tickets.
 The rest of the passengers were either not required to hold tickets (children aged less than 5) or had been permitted to travel for free, as often happens.
+A surviving freight worker noted that from the number of tickets sold, he could see that there would be a significant overcrowding situation aboard the vessel.
+Reportedly, as it set sail from Ziguinchor, Le Joola was already tilting.

-The last call from the ferry staff was broadcast to a maritime security center in Dakar at 10 pm and reported good sailing conditions.
-At around 11pm, the ship sailed into a storm off the coast of Gambia.
+The last call from the ferry staff was broadcast to a maritime security center in Dakar at 10 pm and reported good traveling conditions.
+At around 11pm, the ship moved into a storm off the coast of Gambia.
 As a result of the rough seas and wind, the ferry capsized, throwing passengers and cargo into the sea, all within five minutes.

-While many of the ship's passengers may have died during or immediately following the capsizing, a large number probably survived, only to drown while awaiting rescue.
-Government rescue teams did not arrive at the scene until the morning following the accident, although local fishermen rescued some survivors from the sea several hours before.
-Only 64 passengers survived.
-Of more than 600 women on board, only one woman, Mariama Diouf, survived; she was pregnant at the time.

-Some time before official rescue teams arrived, local fishermen with pirogues in the area of the tragedy started the first efforts to pull survivors out of the water.
-They were able to rescue a few people but also recovered several bodies that were floating around Le Joola.
-At 2pm, they rescued a 15-year-old boy.
-The boy confirmed that there were still many people trapped alive inside the ship; there were reports of noises and screaming coming from within.